You can see it in their faces.

 • What happens if I don’t like it?
 Highlight testimonials from customers who have enjoyed the experience.

-• It’s too expensive, there are cheaper rooms and experiences out there.
-Debate explaining how you have come up to that price and demonstrate the value of your particular rooms and stories.
+• It’s too expensive!
+There are cheaper and comparable experiences out there.
+Explain how you have come up with that price and demonstrate the value of your particular experiences.

 If you manage to rebut all their objections, there will be no troll terrorising your clients!